-CE - Civil and Environmental Engineering
+CE - Civil Engineering

-CE 201 - Civil Engineering Computing
+CE 201 - Civil Engineering Modeling and Analysis

 Prerequisite